 In January I somehow pulled a muscle in my back while teaching.
 Exactly when and how I did it, I don’t know.
 Perhaps I twisted too deeply demonstrating Parivrtta Parsvakonasana (Revolved Side Angle Pose).
-I was teaching “cold,” from not … Continue reading Are you in touch with your breath?
+I was teaching “cold,” from not warming up beforehand and from the freezing winter temperature outside.
+Toward the end of class…… Continue reading Are you in touch with your breath?

 In early 2014, I strained a left hamstring muscle near the origin.
 Or an external rotator in the left hip.
 Or something.
 It snuck up on me.
 There was no acute injury.
-I simply noticed less range of motion (ROM) in straight-legged, forward-bending poses, marked … Continue reading Case study: hamstring strain (or something)
+I simply noticed less range of motion (ROM) in straight-legged, forward-bending poses, marked by a pulling sensation on the lateral side of the sitting bone.
+Initially I was sure that whatever…… Continue reading Case study: hamstring strain (or something)

 Ever been injured in a yoga class?
 Chances are, we’ve all felt a twinge in one class or another.
 So, who’s at fault?
 The teacher?
 The student?
 Or are occasional tweaks simply part of being active and exploring our limits?
 Since William Broad began writing about yoga injuries in the New York Times and on Facebook, most fingers have been…… Continue reading Yoga injuries: who’s at fault?